 Powdery mildew looks like white powder sprinkled on the leaf surfaces.
 It usually happens when conditions are humid and when the plants are stressed; providing good air circulation helps prevent it.
 If you spot the disease, remove any severely-affected leaves and try either of these two homemade solutions:

-Cucumber beetles and squash bugs are the most common pests of cucurbits.
+squash bugs are the most common pests of cucurbits.
 The yellow and black cucumber beetles have big appetites and move quickly — but you can spray them with insecticidal soap (or vacuum them) and destroy the orange eggs they lay on the underside of leaves.
 Squash bugs are large, brown shield-shaped bugs, but they're quite slow-moving, making them easy to pick off and drop into a container of soapy water.
 Managing these pests also helps prevent diseases, because insects are often carriers of disease.
 TIP: If cucumber beetles or squash bugs are a problem from year to year, start the season with fresh soil and cover new seedlings with garden fabric or covers until they start to flower.

 If you notice that the first group of flowers that appears simply drops off and doesn't produce fruit, be patient—the first flowers of the season are often males.
 Female flowers (which have a slight bulge at their base) will start to appear soon after.